laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 [//]: # "A comment about how we shouldn't use the important label"

+!important should be treated as a tool of last resort.
+Overusing it could cause problems for other users maintaining the code.
+Using specificity is the best practical way to anticipate conflicts but doing so is not always feasible.
+There are of course cases where the available selectors are not sufficient to enable enhanced specificity, and changing the HTML to add additional selectors may be difficult, with a CMS that does not allow easy customization, for example.

+In cases like that, the use of the !important label may be a much more pragmatic way to achieve our goal and sustain maintainability.

 # Specificity

-Conflicts resolved with the !important label is not the most popular nor the ideal scenario.
+Resolving conflicts with the !important label is not the most popular nor the ideal scenario.
 Most of the time, all the conflicting declarations will have the exact same importance.
-In this case the cascade resolves the conflicts by comparing the specificity of the declaration selectors.
+In this case, the cascade resolves the conflicts by comparing the specificity of the declaration selectors.
 The declaration with the highest specificity prevails.
-In order to calculate specificity the algorithm uses a specificity score.
-The highest the score, the highest the specificity.
+In order to calculate specificity, the algorithm uses a specificity score.
+The higher the score, the higher the specificity.

-The specificity algorithm is a three-column value with each column representing different weight of importance and different type of selector.
+The specificity algorithm is a three-column value, with each column representing a different weight of importance and different type of selector.
 All types of selectors are represented in the columns with each column in the left weight more than the one on its right.
 The ID selectors are represented in the first, leftmost column, the class, pseudo-class\* and attribute selectors in the second, and the type and pseudo-element selectors in the third column.

 Example of specificity: